 By Trijit at Dog Travel Buff

 Looking for the best family activities Oahu has to offer?
-Visit the Bishop Museum, the largest museum in Hawaii!
-The museum as a whole is both fun and educational.
-It has the largest collection of Polynesian art and culture in the world.
+Visit the Bishop Museum, the largest museum in Hawaii.
+The museum is both fun and educational, and it has the largest collection of Polynesian art and culture in the world.

 The Pow!
 Wow! exhibit is awesome and the most famous in this museum.
 It showcases graffiti, murals, and street art.
 “POW!WOW” is a Native American word that describes a festival that celebrates culture, art, and music.